1951 Central Missouri State vs. Southwestern football game

 Referee W. P. Astle noted that there had been only three officials at the game instead of the regulation four.
 He later said, "If the fourth official had been present to cover what was impossible for me to cover ...
 I would never have discovered the ‘biggest’ man I ever met."

-Southwestern's Coach Hunt was nominated for "Football's Man of the Year" by This Week magazine because of this display of sportsmanship.
+Southwestern's Hunt was nominated for "Football's Man of the Year" by This Week magazine because of this display of sportsmanship.